bcgov/CBST_shiny/README.md

 # CBST_shiny
 A small test repo that selects suitable CBST seedlots for a selected BGC.
+From Kiri Daust's DataScience competition tasks.